wiu753/wiu753/README.md

 # Hello!
-- My name is Martin Wiu 👦
+- My name is Martin Wiu 👨
 - I'm a 27-year-old Norwegian web developer 💻
-- Currently studying software engineering at the University of South-Eastern Norway 🎓
+- Bachelor in Information Systems and IT-leadership 🎓
+- Bachelor in Computer Engineering 🎓
 - I mostly work with JavaScript and Python ⚒
 - You can reach me on [twitter](https://twitter.com/wiu753) or send an email to wiu753@gmail.com 📫